 Can I add blueberries to this vegan lemon cake recipe?

 Yes.
-I'd recommend adding 1 ½ cups (225g) of blueberries for an ideal cake-to-berry ratio.
-The recipe works with both fresh and frozen blueberries (without thawing) and you don't even have to coat them in flour before baking.
-The lemon cake batter is mildly thick and this prevents any of the berries from sinking to the bottom.
+For an ideal cake-to-berry ratio, I recommend adding 1 1/2 cups (225g) of blueberries.
+The recipe works with both fresh and frozen blueberries (without thawing) and you don’t even have to coat them in flour before baking.
+The lemon cake batter is thick which prevents the berries from sinking to the bottom.

 Can I make this recipe in a loaf pan or muffin pan?